jackdewinter/pymarkdown/newdocs/src/plugins/rule_md035.md

 ## Summary

-Horizontal rule style.
+Enforce a consistent style for horizontal rules.

 ## Reasoning

 ### Readability

-The primary reason for enabling this rule is to force the document author to use a single representation for a horizontal rule to enhance readability.
+Horizontal rules visually separate content sections.
+Using a consistent style (such as `---`, `***`, or `___`) improves document uniformity and makes it easier for readers to scan and distinguish structural breaks from other content.

 ## Examples

 ### Failure Scenarios

-This rule triggers if the horizontal rule marker style is not consistent throughout the document.
-Note that with default configuration, the first marker sets the style used throughout the document.
+This rule triggers when the horizontal rule marker style is not consistent throughout the document.
+With the default configuration, the first marker sets the style used throughout the document.

 ```Markdown
 ---